openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 4: Safety Activate Delay

 Safety Activate Delay in seconds
-Safety Mode is activated after the configured number of seconds has elapsed.
+<p&gtSafety Mode is activated after the configured number of seconds has elapsed.
 It will start by turning OFF the Back Unit when activated.
 A 0 value Disables Safety Mode.
 The MAX limit is 32767 seconds (9 hours, 6 minutes and 7 seconds).
-The minimum Actication delay is 60 seconds, and values from 1 to 59 will automatically be translated to a 60 second delay.
+The minimum Actication delay is 60 seconds, and values from 1 to 59 will automatically be translated to a 60 second delay.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```0```.